-Meet the candidates for Centerton Mayor
+Meet the candidates for Centerton mayor

 CENTERTON, Ark.
 (KNWA/KFTA) — Five candidates are running to be the next mayor of Centerton.

 Current Mayor Bill Edwards is running against Michael Commet, Wendy Henson, Mike Blakeman and Lance Johnson.
-All the candidates attended a forum Monday night.
+All the candidates attended a forum Monday night on Oct.
+10.

 Each of the candidates at the forum explained the biggest challenge facing the city and how they would resolve it.

-“We need to ensure we have the validation of all completed projects being with city and building codes, for example we have lived in Centeron for over 2 years and we have a flooding issue in our yard that could have been prevented if it was properly done,” Blakeman said.
+“We need to ensure we have the validation of all completed projects being with city and building codes.
+For example, we have lived in Centerton for over two years and we have a flooding issue in our yard that could have been prevented if it was properly done,” Blakeman said.

 “Infrastructure and of course along with the infrastructure is going to be the funding of the infrastructure, which is another issue we need to tackle, but I think putting our heads together we can come up with a solution,” Johnson said.